Tore myself away from the PlayStation and ventured downtown for dinner. This was what I ate.

 Which brings me to the “point” of this post …

 Also known as In-game advertising (IGA).
 An industry estimated to be worth $7.2 billion in 2016.

-Despite this astonishing estimate, I feel this marketing channel is still very much under-utilised.
+Despite the astonishing estimate, I feel this marketing channel is still very much under-utilised.
 For the life of me, I can’t remember any specific placement other than in the Yakuza series.
-This could be because I don’t play enough.
-Or that I tend to play games that are awkward for product placement, such as periodic RPGs.
-Or that I tend to avoid racing games, which are where such placements are most often found.
+Of course, this could be due to me not playing enough, or that I tend to play games that are awkward for product placement, such as periodic RPGs.
 Whatever the reason, the impression I get is that IGA is terribly under-tapped.
 With gaming growing from strength to strength, with even grannies obsessed with Candy Crushes nowadays, isn’t this the new golden channel all marketers should look at?

 And it works unbelievably well, at least in my case.
-Far better than placements in movies and on TV.
+Far better than product placements in movies and on TV.
 Games offer a level of emotional interactivity that movies and television shows can never hope to achieve.
-There is that intricate mental connection, so to speak.
+There is that intricate mental connection, that cognitive conversation.
 While I was slurping on ramen earlier, I was imagining myself as Kiryu Kazuma the invincible Yakuza.
 And oh wow, did I get a shiver down my spine!
 Of course, the ramen, while great, was but just ramen.
-But that earlier connection spiced it with so much more.
-Actually, as I write this, I’m already dreaming of a big bowl of steaming beef donburi for lunch.
+But that connection has spiced it with so much more.
+Actually, as I write this, I’m already dreaming of having a big bowl of steaming beef donburi for lunch.
 That’s another Japanese dish found all over Yakuza 6.
-If Matsuya has branches in Singapore, I know that’s where I’d be heading for a bowl.
+If Matsuya has branches in Singapore, you can bet that’s where I’d be heading to.